coq/platform/README.md

 ## Changes in 2022.01.0

 - release package pick for Coq 8.14.0 + updated mostly compatible package pick for Coq 8.13.2
-- preview package pick for Coq 8.15.0
+- beta package pick for Coq 8.15.0
+- added coq-hammer (not on Windows) including the provers `z3` and `eprover`
 - added prime number certificate generator `coq-coqprime-generator` including `gmp-ecm`
+- disabled QuickChick on Windows (it did not really work on Windows - we try to make it work in the next release)

 ## Changes in 2021.09.0